garykac/shinjuku/README.md

 New customers are added randomly to the board each turn.
 To do this:

-* Draw a card to determine the location of the customer
+* Draw a ward card to determine the location of the customer
-* Draw a customer token to determine what the customer is looking for
+* Draw a customer token to determine what the customer desires
 * Place the customer token in the ward that matches the card

 Note that the customer is located in the ward, not in any particular station.